2019 Holy Week & Easter Dates & Information

 20 EASTER VIGIL - 7:30pm.
 Weather permitting, we will share in the Service of Lights and Service of Lessons, gathering first around a newly lit fire to light the Easter candle in anticipation of Easter morning.

-21 - EASTER SUNDAY - Two Services - 9 & 11am - Come and celebrate the resurrection with us!
+21 - EASTER SUNDAY - 10am - Come and celebrate the resurrection with us!

 HISTORY AND MEANING